hirseboy/IFC-Import-Plugin/README.md

 ## Building plugin

 1) Clone repository
-2) Check that submodule is checking out master-branch (when usign SmartGit: double-click on submodule and choose master-branch).
+2) Check that submodule is checking out master-branch (when using SmartGit: double-click on submodule and choose master-branch).
 Sometimes the head is pointing to a wrong commit.
-3) go to externals and run createLinuxSymlinks.sh on Linux or createWindowsSoftlinks.bat on windows.
+3) Go to externals and run 'createLinuxSymlinks.sh' on Linux or createWindowsSoftlinks.bat on windows.
 They create symlinks to the needed libraries from the SIM-VICUS repository.
 Please check afterwards if all symlinks are valid.
 Sometimes empty folders are beeing created, then just rerun the os specific script.
 4) take the project file from build/Qt/IFC-Import-Plugin.pro and open it in a QtCreator-Session
 5) Plugin should be compiling